 what is an infographic - steps for creating an infographic

-Starting with an outline in this format will ensure that the rest of the design process goes smoothly.
+Starting with an outline in this format will ensure the rest of the design process goes smoothly.

 For a more detailed run-down of this process, check out our guide on how to create an infographic outline.